Ideefixze/DTerrain/README.md

 ### Would it work in realtime game?
 *Yes.
 Example scene rarely goes below ~80 FPS on my machine and it contains a medium-sized destruction every frame.*
 ### How I can make it work even faster?
-*Increase number of chunks or reduce number of operations done on world per frame.*
+*Slightly increase number of chunks or reduce number of operations done on world per frame.*
 *Reduce unnecessary per frame changes to the terrain as it makes chunk to recalculate it's colliders.*
 *Recalculating colliders takes about 90% of all computation for DTerrain, keep that in mind.*
 ### I can't access any of the components from this package.
 *Make sure you add ```using DTerrain;``` at the begining of you scripts.*
 ### Will it work with my Unity version?
-*It should as code is universal and doesn't use version specific tweaks in Unity (only BoxColliders2D).*
+*It should as code is universal and doesn't use version specific tweaks in Unity (only BoxColliders2D, SpriteRenderers and SpriteMasks).*
 ### Can I use it for free?
 *Yes.
 Now and forever.
 You don't have to credit me, but I'd really like to know if you built something meaningful with it.*